Farah Hanley

 Email [javascript protected email address]

-Farah Hanley is a healthcare executive with over 30 years of experience with state Medicaid programs, policies and budget initiatives.
-She has subject matter expertise in all aspects of Michigan’s Medicaid program and is well-versed in service delivery models and system design and financing, including managed care, behavioral health, and long-term care.
+Farah Hanley is a healthcare executive with more than 30 years of experience with state Medicaid programs, policies, and budget initiatives.
+She is a subject matter expert in all aspects of Michigan’s Medicaid program.
+Her experience includes service delivery model development, system design, and financing across managed care, behavioral health, long-term care and other healthcare sectors.
 Her government experience uniquely positions her to support community partners engaged with publicly funded programs.

 Farah has extensive experience in budgetary and financing oversight, including implementing cost control measures in government and healthcare.
-As senior deputy director of financial operations, she was responsible for the $35 billion Health and Human Services agency covering over 500 federal grants and 250 government programs.
-She oversaw the Bureaus of Budget, Grants and Purchasing, Fnance and Accounting, Information Technology (IT) Financial Support Services, and Audit.
-As part of this role, she negotiated the executive branch’s health and human service public policy priorities through demanding political and legislative budget environments throughout the seven years she held this position.
+As senior deputy director of financial operations she was responsible for the $35 billion Health and Human Services agency budget, including finance, audit and contractual services.
+She negotiated the executive branch’s health and human services public policy priorities through demanding political and legislative budget environments throughout the seven years she served in this role.

-With the State Budget Office, Farah served as the division director of the Health and Human Services office, working alongside the state budget director and the state MDHHS director to negotiate Michigan’s Medicaid expansion.
-Farah provided the research and analysis required to make the data-driven decision to move forward with the Medicaid expansion plan and engaged in months of legislative negotiations to promote its approval.
-Their efforts resulted in passage of the Healthy Michigan Plan, the single largest sweeping healthcare reform legislation in the state, accounting for health care coverage for more than 850,000 Michigan residents.
-As part of this work, she also developed and assisted with the passage of the first Medicaid Autism benefit in the state.
+While at the state budget office, Farah served as division director of the health and human services office, working alongside the state budget director and the state MDHHS director to negotiate Michigan’s Medicaid expansion.
+Her research, analysis, and months of legislative negotiations contributed to passage of the Healthy Michigan Plan, the largest sweeping healthcare reform legislation in the state, accounting for healthcare coverage for more than 650,000 Michigan residents.

 In addition to her expertise in Michigan’s Medicaid program, Farah has experience supporting state Medicaid programs across the country.
-In her early career, working with The Medstat Group, she was a senior consultant on innovative program advances and provided analytic services to inform future Medicaid policy priorities.
+In her early career, working with The Medstat Group, she was a senior consultant on innovative program advances and provided analytic services to inform future Medicaid policy priorities for six different states.

-Farah earned her Master of Business Administration from Wayne State University and her bachelor’s degree from the University of Michigan.
+Farah earned her master’s degree in business administration from Wayne State University and her bachelor’s degree from the University of Michigan.